 Participants:

-We aim to get 30 usable datasets.
+We aim to get no more than 500 usable datasets per experiment.
 However, this likely means testing some more participants in order to arrive at the final design (e.g., we will be piloting on a handful of participants to ascertain the right stimulus duration, to avoid ceiling and floor effects).
-Participants will also be excluded if they don’t learn to correctly use the response keys during an initial practice.
-Participants will all be between 18 and 40 years old.
 The criteria for exclusion will be having impaired vision which is not corrected (glasses, contact lenses, etc.) and/or a history of psychiatric or neurological illness or movement disorder.
 This sample size is standard within the research field as a compromise between efficiency and statistical power.

 Recruitment: